I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 The nearest airport and the railway station are in Chennai.
 One can take a bus from Parry's corner or Koyambedu bus stand in Chennai to reach Mahabalipuram.
 One can drive down the ECR (East Coast Road) to reach Mahabalipuram in an hour.

 Mahabalipuram has many beach resorts.
-Radisson Blue Resort Temple Bay, Ideal Beach Resorts and TTDC Hotel Mamallapuram are good stay options in Mahabalipuram.
+GRT Radisson Temple Bay, Ideal Beach Resorts and TTDC Hotel Mamallapuram are good stay options in Mahabalipuram.
 Taj Fisherman's Cove is a posh beach resort, though it is far from Mahabalipuram town.

-Seafood is a specialty in Mahabalipuram.
+Seafood is a speciality in Mahabalipuram.
 There are many outlets near the bus stand selling jewellery made of seashells or beads and handicraft items, serving as souvenirs for your Mahabalipuram trip.
+One can also get a wide range stone sculptures at Mahabalipuram.

 © 2019 Mohan Babu